Why not just eat a banana?

 If conventional cigarettes were no longer available – through being banned – the problem of whether e-cigarette use leads to smoking would be purely academic.
 And if e-cigarettes are indeed so much safer than conventional cigarettes – putting aside the question of why anyone in their right mind would want to use nicotine at all – then that would be a real gain for public health.

-That is, as long as nothing bad will happen to you from sucking e-cigarette fumes into your lungs a hundred times a day, every day, for twenty years.
+That is, as long as nothing bad will happen to you from sucking e-cigarette vapour into your lungs a hundred or more times a day, every day, for years on end.

 Text © Gabriel Symonds